chronopad/chrono-archive/README.md

 # Chrono Archive
-Repository for storing past CTF problems.
-I'll also add solvers in the future for some challenges.
+Repository for storing past CTF challenges (dumped).
+Writeups and solve scripts are to be added if available in the challenges' respective directories.